Nemesis533/Local_LLHAMA/README.md

    - Non-HA actions matched via `command_schema.txt` using reflection
    - Failed queries reported to user

-6. **Feedback**
+6. **Feedback and Output**
-   - Piper TTS provides spoken confirmation/error messages
+   - The piper-tts engine provides spoken confirmation or failure
-   - Multilingual output with automatic language detection
+   - Output and logs are also available through a simple web UI for basic monitoring.
-   - Logs and output available in web UI
+   - The langiuage is returned along with the reponse by the LLM

 7. **FSM Diagram**

    ![FSM Diagram](https://github.com/Nemesis533/Local_LLHAMA/blob/main/FSM_diagram_0.png)